 God created men to be visually stimulated and to desire the beauty of a woman.
-And God knew exactly what He was doing when He crafted the female body and formed a being that would appeal to men like nothing else.
+And God knew exactly what He was doing when He crafted the female body and formed a being that would appeal to men.
 There is a very good reason for that: the desire for and enjoyment of a sexual relationship in marriage (1 Cor.
 7:3).
 God created sex as a great thing (just read The Song of Solomon).
 But it is not just the beauty of a naked woman that is the issue.
 It’s an “intimacy thing.”

 We want the intimacy.
 We want to know another and be known.
 We desire to be with another without shame and to become one.
 That is what marriage is designed to give, even though we must battle sin and insecurity in order to experience it.
 Marriage offers a small taste (in a sinful world) of what we will experience when all is restored, and we are in perfect relational harmony with each other and with the eternally-faithful God Himself.
 That is why we are called to loyalty to one wife (Prov.
 5:15-20).
 Marriage is practice for heaven.